gabyse1/leaderboard/README.md

 ## Features

-- The website display a simple markup to build a leaderboard functions.
+- The website display a basic layout which charge dynamically the current score list.
-- It displays a recent score list.
-It can be updated by clicking the "Refresh"
+- The score list can be updated by clicking the "Refresh".
 - New scores can be added using a form by clicking the "Add new" button.
+It adds the new score automatically to the scores list.
+- A new game is created on page refresh.
+The new scores will be added to this latest game.

 ## Built With